When two walks became one7th August 2012

 The stillness of the countryside by the Hamps struck me and there only were a few passing cyclists and walkers to disturb any sense of isolation.
 Another reason for the quiet was a geologic quirk that meant the Hamps made no use of its riverbed on the day that I passed the way.
 Being limestone country, the river disappears underground for much of its course unless the weather turns wet enough for it to emerge above ground.
 With the news media being full of stories about drought at the time, it was tempting to think that this might be a manifestation of what was causing water companies to issue hosepipe bans and other measures aimed at conserving dwindling stocks.
 Little did I realise that we were in the midst of the wettest April to July period since weather recording began.
 Now, we don’t hear such things and moans about having too much rain have replaced all the talk of water shortages, though it now seems that the weather has done a very good job of filling up reservoirs.
 With the U.K.’s dependence on surface water collection for our water supplies, maybe we need to better tolerate wet weather if we are to have any water at all.

-It isn’t all farmland beside the Hamps because the National Trust own a number of woods along the way.
+It isn’t all farmland beside the Hamps, because the National Trust owns a number of woods along the way.
 It only took me an hour to get from Waterhouses to reach these and the sides of the valley had steepened by this point, partially putting paid to any yearnings for more visual drama.
 What also was unmissable was the lack of leaves on many trees that surrounded me.
-The evening before saw me spend some time around Tatton Park near Knutsford in Cheshire where there plenty of leaves on trees so this was a marked contrast.
+The evening before saw me spend some time around Tatton Park near Knutsford in Cheshire where there are plenty of leaves on trees, so this was a marked contrast.
 There must be slightly different climates between the two places.

 Hulme End to Hartington